epfl-ada/ada-2020-project-milestone-p3-p3_illusions/README.md

 ## 2.Abstract
 In the paper the authors illustrated some simple forecasting methods, now since we have confirmed the usefulness of Google Trends data when predicting the present, we are wondering whether we can obtain ideal prediction results in other datasets.

-Starting from this idea, combined with current social affairs, we are interested in the development of the pharmaceutical industry during the pandemic.
+Starting from this idea, combined with current social affairs, we are interested in medical-related topics during the pandemic.
+This year, the huge impact the pandemic has brought to the world is undeniable.
+This is not only reflected in the pharmaceutical industry, but also in financial fluctuations.
+Since the auto-regressive model is a very suitable model for stock price prediction, as an extension, we want to combine Google Trends data to explore the impact of relevant search keywords on the stock price of the pharmaceutical industry.
 So we take five most well-known stocks from the pharmaceutical industry as our new dataset, trying to use Google Trends data to predict the stock price and explore the impact of public opinion on public health on the pharmaceutical industry.

 ## 3.Research Questions
 1) Which Google Trends data can be helpful in improving the prediction results?